-The following scale of advocates' fees shall ordinarily be allowed to the successful party fee decreed or dismissed exceeding ...
-5 percent to 10 per cent on Rs.
+The following scale of advocates' fees shall ordinarily be allowed to the successful party

-Amount or value of the claim

-Not exceeding Rs.
-5,000
+Amount or value of the claim fee decreed or dismissed Not exceeding Rs.
+5,000 5 per cent to 10 per cent.

-Rs.
-20,000

 Exceeding Rs.
-20,000 but not exceeding
+5,000 but not exceeding 5 percent to 10 per cent on Rs.
 Rs.
-50,000
+20,000 5,000 and 2 per cent to 3 percent on the balance.
 Exceeding Rs.
-50,000

-...
-5 per cent to 10 per cent.
-Exceeding Rs.
-5,000 but not

-5,000 and 2 per cent to 3 per

-cent on the balance.

-As above on Rs.
-20,000 and 1 per cent to 2 percent on the
+20,000 but not exceeding As above on Rs.
+20,000 and 1 Rs.
+50,000 per cent to 2 percent on the balance. s above on Rs.
+50,000 and $^{1}/2$ percent to 1 percent on the balance.

-balance.

-...
-As above on Rs.
-50,000 and $^{1}/{2}$ per cent, to 1 per cent on the balance.

-Provided that the minimum fee to be allowed shall be Rs.100 in contested cases and Rs.50 in uncontested cases.
+Provided that the minimum fee to be allowed shall be Rs.
+100 in contested cases and Rs.
+50 in uncontested cases.
 For the purpose of this proviso, suits tried together may by regarded as one suit, unless the Court otherwise directs.

-Note 1.-In cases under Part III of the Land Acquisition Act (I of 1894) such fees will be calculated on the amount decreed in excess of the sum rendered by the Collector.

-Note 2.-In uncontested cases the fee shall not exceed half the fee calculated as above unless the Court otherwise directs.

-Note 3.-When several defendants having a joint or common interest succeed upon a joint defence or upon separate defences substantially the same not more than one advocate's 's fee shall be allowed unless the Court otherwise directs for a reason which shall be recorded.
-If several defendants having separate interest set up separate and distinct defences and succeed thereon a fee for one advocate for each of the defendants who shall appear by a separate advocate may be allowed in respect of his separate interest.

-Note 4.-A probate case which the Court certifies to have been seriously contested shall be treated as an original suit for assessment of advocates s' fee.

-(ii) In Execution and Miscellaneous Proceedings and Appeals
+- Note 1.-In cases under Part III of the Land Acquisition Act (I of 1894) such fees will be calculated on the amount decreed in excess of the sum rendered by the Collector. - Note 2.-In uncontested cases the fee shall not exceed half the fee calculated as above unless the Court otherwise directs. - Note 3.-When several defendants having a joint or common interest succeed upon a joint defence or upon separate defences substantially the same not more than one advocate's 's fee shall be allowed unless the Court otherwise directs for a reason which shall be recorded.
+If several defendants having separate interest set up separate and distinct defences and succeed thereon a fee for one advocate for each of the defendants who shall appear by a separate advocate may be allowed in respect of his separate interest. - Note 4.-A probate case which the Court certifies to have been seriously contested shall be treated as an original suit for assessment of advocates s' fee. - (ii) In Execution and Miscellaneous Proceedings and Appeals